blackbaud/uat-kit/content/overview/index.md

 * Familiarity with C#.
 The out-of-the-box features with the {{ stache.config.product_name_short }} set developers up to work in C# in their ***Visual Studio*** projects.
 * Familiarity with Gherkin to author feature files for behavior-driven development (BDD) testing.
 * Familiarity with SpecFlow to generate and populate step files and to pass variables to .NET step methods.
-* Familiarity with WebDriver to create custom interactions.
 * Familiarity with XPath to select elements in the browser.
 XPath is especially important to create tests for customizations because the {{ stache.config.product_name_short }} relies on XPaths to parse HTML elements and find desired elements, so users who plan to create UAT suites for customizations will need to be particularly familiar with XPath.